HCAHPS: Patients' Perspectives of Care Survey

 Hospitals implement HCAHPS under the auspices of the Hospital Quality Alliance (HQA), a private/public partnership that includes major hospital and medical associations, consumer groups, measurement and accrediting bodies, government, and other groups that share an interest in improving hospital quality.
 The HQA has endorsed HCAHPS.

 The enactment of the Deficit Reduction Act of 2005 created an additional incentive for acute care hospitals to participate in HCAHPS.
 Since July 2007, hospitals subject to the Inpatient Prospective Payment System (IPPS) annual payment update provisions ("subsection (d) hospitals") must collect and submit HCAHPS data in order to receive their full IPPS annual payment update.
-IPPS hospitals that fail to publicly report the required quality measures, which include the HCAHPS survey, may receive an annual payment update that is reduced by 2.0 percentage points.
+IPPS hospitals that fail to publicly report the required quality measures, which include the HCAHPS survey, may receive a reduced annual payment update.
 Non-IPPS hospitals, such as Critical Access Hospitals, may voluntarily participate in HCAHPS.

 HCAHPS and Public Reporting